avalokkumar/bit-masking/README.md

-# bit-masking
+# Bit Masking
-This project demonstrates how to use bit masking to store enums in database tables
+This project is created demonstrates how to use bit masking(flipping the bits to set the ordinal value of Java Enums) to store enums in database tables

-# Spring Service for Managing Users and Permissions
+## Spring Service for Managing Users and Permissions

 This service provides APIs for creating, updating, and deleting users and assigning permissions to them.
 It is built using the Spring framework and uses a MySQL database to store user and permission data.